globalgov/manydata/.github/pull_request_template.md

 List any dependencies that are required for this change, indicating whether this is a major (breaking), minor, or patch change.

+When referring to an issue, use the format below in a bullet point with an explanation of the change that fixes/closes it.
 Fixes #(issue no.)
 Closes #(issue no.)

 A pull request requires the different actions listed below to be completed.
-Please make sure you have been trough all of them by checking off the corresponding box once it has been done.
+Please make sure you have been through all of them by checking off the corresponding box once it has been done.

 # Checklist: